MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-on-prem.md

 **Reason:** This issue is often caused by an incorrect address or SOAP action.

 **Steps:** Verify that the address can be reached by manually opening the URL.
-For more details, see InnerException, if it's present.
+For more details, see InnerException text in the Event Viewer, if it's present.

 ### Error on ImportDefaultReports
 If MR reports are checked out during deployment, the deployment will fail.
 To see whether reports are checked out, run the following **select** statements on the FinancialReporting database.